 Remember that all contributions are tax-free and not a part of the employee’s income.

 Even if the employee leaves your company, they take the HSA account with them — including employer contributions.All funds in an HSA, including employer contributions, belong to the employee once in the account.
 Even if the employee leaves your company, they take the HSA account with them — including employer contributions.
 Similar to a 401(k), employees can use the funds or keep them for the future.
 After age 65, or if they become disabled, workers can withdraw funds for non-medical expenses without penalty.
 However they will still pay taxes on the income from the withdrawal.

 If a staff member misses open enrollment, the repercussions can be significant.
-If they were already enrolled in healthcare coverage, they will continue with the same plan throughout the coming year with no allowable changes.
-Those who were not previously enrolled may have to wait for a qualifying event (marriage, birth, etc.,) before they are allowed to sign up for coverage, or wait until the next open enrollment in November for the following year.
+If they were already enrolled in healthcare coverage, their existing plan would most likely continue throughout the coming year with no allowable changes (depending on your policy).
+Those who were not previously enrolled may have to wait for a qualifying event (marriage, birth, etc.,) before they are allowed to sign up for coverage, or wait until the next open enrollment for the following year.